Leo02016/DeepMTMV/README.md

 * Please extract webkb dataset in ./DeepMTMV/data/

 # To run the code:
-* The code is written under python 3.6 and it could be ran by executing the following command:
+* The code is written under python 3.6 with Pytorch framework and it could be ran by executing the following command:
 * python DeepMTMV.py -d $the directory of the Webkb dataset$